 That was only the first of several coincidences.
 In Fatima, when the group of agents and their wives gathered for Mass, the Gospel reading for the day happened to be the passage where a royal official beseeches Jesus for a cure for his ill son.

 Jesus said to him, “Unless you people see signs and wonders, you will not believe.”
 The royal official said to him, “Sir, come down before my child dies.”
 Jesus said to him, “You may go; your son will live.”
 The man believed what Jesus said to him and left.

 “That was probably one of the moments that gave us the most hope, when we heard the Gospel that day,” Daniel said.

 They reached Madrid in time for March 19, which was not only the feast of St. Joseph but also Daniel’s parents’ wedding anniversary.
 In Spain, it’s a holy day of obligation and Father’s Day as well.
-Michelle and Daniel spent much of their time visiting churches throughout the city, admiring their art and architecture.
+Michelle and Daniel spent much of their time admiring the art and architecture of churches throughout the city.

 Strangely enough, every time they arrived at a church, it was the time of the Consecration.
 Fr.
 McGivney, whose middle name was Joseph, was first and foremost a priest, and the center of a priest’s life is the celebration of the Eucharist, in imitation of Jesus’s action at the Last Supper.

 “Physically, I felt better” after the Mass in Fatima, Michelle said.
 “Looking back, now I realize I probably felt better at the Mass in Rome too.
 I never knew if that was just getting away from everything and resting or if it was the point where Michael was saved.”

 The Schachles had another ultrasound when they got home in late March.
 The physician who gave them the bad news originally was not available that day, so another doctor came in to review the latest images.